chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 ## Adding the App Folder

 Apps, constituting the "application layer" of any website based on MFX, are located in their own folder.
-Add a folder named `app` at the root level and a `config` folder in it.
+Add a folder named `application` at the root level and a `config` folder in it.

 You should end up with this folder structure:

 ```
-📁 .git
 📁 application
   📁 config
 📁 vendor